HaslRepos/gettingandcleaningdata/CodeBook.md

 * WALKING_DOWNSTAIRS
 * WALKING_UPSTAIRS

 ####measurement
-Variable calculated for each variable and domain (time / frequency).
+Average calculated for each variable and domain (time or frequency).
 Names of the variables can be found in the table below.

 Type: float